Petasitidis rhizoma

 This section has been translated automatically.

-Petasitidis rhizoma, also called butterbur rhizome, is a drug used in herbal medicines for the treatment of acute and spasmodic pain in the area of the urinary tract, especially in nephrolithiasis(Commission E); furthermore, the drug is used for migraine prophylaxis.
+Petasitidis rhizoma, also known as butterbur rhizome, is a drug used in herbal medicinal products for the treatment of acute and spasmodic pain in the urinary tract, especially in nephrolithiasis(Commission E); the drug is also used for migraine prophylaxis.
 In some countries (e.g. Switzerland) the drug is approved for the treatment of allergic rhinitis.

 negative evaluation for the leaves!